RaVeR76/The-Kicks-Fix/bugs.md

 ### **Template Wouldn't Open**

 * **Issue**
-Created my accessory_detail views, urls & template but when I clicked on an accessory image it wouldn't open the accessory_detail page for that particular accessory.
+Created my accessory_detail views, urls and template but when I clicked on an accessory image it wouldn't open the accessory_detail page for that particular accessory.
-Checked the views & urls over again & again.
+Checked the views and urls over again and again.
 When I added ```accessories/1``` onto the end of my project address, it would open my template no problem.

 * **Fix**
 Found that the issue was I hadn't added my href to the images in my accessories.html !!!
-Simple solution & I'm glad to say it didn't take too long to solve but still, it had to be resolved :)
+Simple solution and I'm glad to say it didn't take too long to solve but still, it had to be resolved :)

 * **Verdict**
 Another easy fix and another oversight on my part